Morphea (mor-FEE-uh) is a rare condition that causes painless, discolored patches on your skin.

 When to see a doctor

-If you notice reddish patches of hardening or thickening skin, see your doctor.
+See your doctor if you notice reddish patches of hardening or thickening skin.
 Early diagnosis and treatment may help slow the development of new patches and allow your doctor to identify and treat complications before they worsen.PreviousNext

 Certain factors may affect your risk of developing morphea, including: